JenniferPeterson1203/unit-fundamentals/intro-to-javascript/lesson-notes/readme.md

 ## Guiding Questions

-- There are seven primitive data types in JavaScript.
+- There are eight primitive data types in JavaScript.
 Which ones have you seen before?

 - Take a look at the data types below and identify each one.